yuekaizhang/dynamo/docs/components/router/README.md

 ## KV Events vs. Approximation Mode

-By default, the router uses KV events from workers to maintain an accurate global view of cached blocks.
-However, you can disable this with the `--no-kv-events` flag:
+The router uses KV events from workers by default to maintain an accurate global view of cached blocks.
+You can disable this with the `--no-kv-events` flag:

 - **With KV Events (default)**:
-  - Accurate overlap calculation based on actual cached blocks
+  - Calculates overlap accurately using actual cached blocks
-  - Higher accuracy but requires event processing overhead
+  - Provides higher accuracy with event processing overhead
-  - Best for production deployments
+  - Recommended for production deployments

 - **Without KV Events (--no-kv-events)**:
-  - Uses the ApproxKvIndexer to approximate cached blocks based on routing decisions
+  - Uses ApproxKvIndexer to estimate cached blocks from routing decisions
-  - Assumes that recently routed requests will have their blocks cached
+  - Assumes blocks from recent requests remain cached
-  - Lower overhead but potentially less accurate routing
+  - Reduces overhead at the cost of routing accuracy
-  - Useful for testing or environments where event processing is a bottleneck
+  - Suitable for testing or when event processing becomes a bottleneck

 ## Tuning Guidelines